As a small business, you’ll need a clear disciplinary policy to ensure a fair and consistent working environment for your employees.

-Your disciplinary policy should set out what is acceptable and unacceptable behaviour and what happens when rules are broken.
+Your disciplinary and grievance procedure should set out what’s acceptable and unacceptable behaviour, and what happens when rules are broken.

 Choose to download your template now, or get it directly from Farillio’s site where you’ll also get access to their full suite of customisable legal templates.